 A good Cybersecurity policy is critical.
 Forbes says that a good policy includes outlining who can be contacted and employee training on measures to consider, whether on a data center or private computer.
 Other procedures and practices that can strengthen data security within an organization should also be initiated.

 One very crucial step is employees being aware of the importance of network security.
 Many remote workers do not still understand how critical this is, and it is unsafe to assume that they do simply.
 They may think that they are not operating at certain levels, hence, have no business with data security.
-However, all remote employees should review and sign the policy with cybersecurity policies, regardless of where they are situated.
+However, all remote employees should analyze and sign the policy with cybersecurity policies, regardless of where they are situated.

 The security policy manuscript should outline all security protocols, policy essence, how the company will support employees in policy compliance, and a signature showing employee commitment to compliance with the policy document.